+A meet-and-greet kicked off

-A meet and greet kickedoff the event, followed by boat rides on the lake and tours of camp buildings which have stood through time.
+the event, followed by boat rides on the lake and tours of camp buildings which have stood through time.

-A barbecue was held in the evening, followed by a campfire and sing-a-long, where Baker said that the women sang out loud like little girls.
+A barbecue was held in the evening followed by a campfire and sing-a-long, where Baker said that the women sang like out loud like little girls.

-"Song leader Shelley Harris knew the lyrics to all the songs and led the women into many old rounds, hand gestured songs and ballads from the sixties.
+"Song leader Shelley Harris knew the lyrics to all the songs

+and led the women into many old rounds, hand-gestured songs and ballads from the sixties.
 The girls would spontaneously break out into songs during dinner, hikes and the campfire," Baker described, adding how much fun it was for her to watch them recreate their camping experiences.

-Approximately 40 former campers from the 1930s through the 1970s were at the reunion.
-Baker said the earliest camper who attended was Jean Meisel of merman of Colorado, a longtime friend of Belleville's, also took time to attend the reunion.
+Approximately 40 former campers from the 1930s through

+the 1970s were at the reunion.
+Baker said the earliest camper who attended was Jean Meisel of Michigan who was a camper at Maqua in the early 1930s.
+Miesel was accompanied by her daughter, Ann, who had also been a Maqua girl.

+Kaye Webb Belleville of Hale was at the reunion.
+She had been a horseback riding instructor at the camp in the 1940s.
+Sascha "Marsha" Immerman of Colorado, a longtime friend of Belleville's, also took time to attend the re-

-Another former camper, Patricia Purcell Schmidt, also attended, and "has a beautiful cabin on Loon Lake," said Baker, adding that Sheryl Biesman and Michele Patterson, as well, flew in from California to see the camp one more time.
+Another former camper, Patricia Purcell Schmidt, was there, "who has a beautiful cabin on Loon Lake," said Baker, adding that Sheryl Biesman and Michele Patterson flew in from California to see the camp one more time.

-"They peeked into huts to see their names, climbed the new stairway to the coveted hut nine to look at the view they may or not have seen when they were little girls.
-It has the best view, overlooking the lake," Baker said of the hut, which was built on top of the boat house.
+"They peeked into huts to see their names, climbed the new stairway to the coveted Hut 9 to look at the view they may or not have seen when they were little girls.
+It has the best view, overlooking the lake," Baker said of a hut which was built on top of the boat house.

-During their camp experience, girls had canoed, kayaked and swam in Loon Lake but had not been on a pontoon ride around the lake, so four boats rotated as nearly all of the attendees cruised and were on the lookout for the resident loon family, which were found, said Baker.
+During their camp experience, girls had canoed, kayaked and swam in Loon Lake, but had not been on a pontoon ride around the lake, so four boats rotated as nearly all of the attendees cruised and were on the look out for the resident loon family, which was found, said Baker.